-No matter how experienced director you are, but still you need to get call sheet approved as it helps you to keep track of everything on set and make sure everything is running smooth and on schedule so that final product will be perfect.
+No matter how experienced a director you are, you still need to get a call sheet approved as it helps you to keep track of everything on set and make sure everything is running smooth and on schedule so that final product will be perfect.

 Distributing The Call Sheet In Filmmaking

-When I was on the production team of a feature film, one of the things I had to do was to make up call sheets.
+When I was on the production team of a feature film, one of the things I had to do was to makecall sheets.
 This is a document that tells each cast and crew member what they are supposed to be doing on any given day.
 It also tells them where they need to be and at what time.

 It is very important and gets very complicated, because of course we have a lot of people in a lot of places who all have to be there at the right time.

-So if you have one actor who needs a cab at seven in the morning, you have another actor who needs a car at ten in the morning, you have another actor who needs a car at three in the afternoon, then you know that’s going to involve some kind of scheduling on your part.
+So if you have one actor who needs a cab at seven in the morning, another actor who needs a car at ten in the morning, another actor who needs a car at three in the afternoon, then you know that’s going to involve some kind of scheduling on your part.